mensonge-ops/redpitaya/matlab/README.md

    axis), so you can confirm the actuator stays near the optimal command while preserving the required efficiency margin.

-The controller continuously monitors the detector efficiency.
-If the measured intensity ever falls below the configurable threshold (95% by default) it restores the best-known actuator value and re-measures until the efficiency recovers, or gradually relaxes the reference level if the plant dynamics shift.
+The controller continuously monitors the detector efficiency, using the smoothed detector signal against the decayed best-achieved intensity.
+If the efficiency drops below the configurable threshold (95% by default) it restores the best-known actuator value and re-measures until the efficiency recovers, or gradually relaxes the reference level if the plant dynamics shift.
+When the loop is stably locked, the adaptive perturbation/gain scaling suppresses residual dithering so the detector power and error traces stay quiet.

 ## Hardware Notes